Absence from Examinations and Exam Deferral Requests

 » August 1 for the preceding July exams

-Requests to defer the scheduled examination to the next examination session will be considered on their merits and may require an administrative fee (full examination fee).
+Requests to defer the examination to the next examination session will be considered on their merits and may require an administrative fee (full examination fee).

 Examinations will not be deferred to an alternate examination session, unless the supporting documentation states otherwise.
 Examinations deferred to an alternate exam session may not exceed one year from the original examination period.
 After one year, students are required to enroll in continued tuition.

 When an exam is deferred, it is the responsibility of the student to obtain any course or text revisions and updates and pay any additional fees, where applicable.